OpenEvalProject/evals/manuscripts/elife-102765/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/102765/elife-102765-fig6-v1.jpg)

 **Figure 6.:** (A, B) The first strategy uses purified educts and couples the conjugation reaction with affinity tag removal (top scheme).
 This allows the separation of the untagged product (Ub-Ub conjugate) from tagged enzymes (Connetase-His6, BcPAP-His6), side products (GAFDADPLVVEI-His6 peptide), and the first educt (Ub-His6) by collecting the unbound fraction (flow through (FT)) in an affinity chromatography step.
 The second untagged educt (AGADADPLVVEI-Ub) must be entirely converted.
 This can be achieved with sufficient incubation times in equimolar reactions (A) or by using a small excess of reaction partner (B).
 (C) The second strategy can be used for expressed proteins in cell extracts and introduces an affinity tag in the reaction product (top scheme).
 It necessitates the complete conversion of the first affinity tagged educt (Strep-Ub).
 This is most conveniently achieved by using the second untagged educt (MBP) in excess.
 Note that proteins with N-terminal alanine residues, such as AGAFDADPLVVEI-MBP, may be partially N-acetylated in some expression systems.
 In these cases, a higher excess (e.g. more extract with MBP) must be used, as acetylated substrates are not converted by Connectase.
 Strategies to avoid N-acetylation are described in Figure 3 and Appendix 1—figure 2.
-Aside from these two strategies, alternative methods such as tandem affinity purification or size exclusion chromatography can also be employed.Figure 6—source data 1.Figure 6—source data 2.
+Aside from these two strategies, alternative methods such as tandem affinity purification or size exclusion chromatography can also be employed.

 Another consequence of this replacement mechanism is that complete fusions may be reversed on demand.
 This is not possible with chemical, split intein, or split domain ligation methods.
 Yet, the addition of a new X3GAFDADPLVVEI-C fusion partner to an existing A-ELASKDX2GAFDADPLVVEI-B fusion product allows the exchange of molecules B and C. To make this second conjugation complete, a new method for the specific removal of X2 is needed, just like BcPAP was used to remove X1=Pro in this study.
 This new method could involve another aminopeptidase (Gonzales and Robert-Baudouy, 1996), a specific chemical modification (Bandyopadhyay et al., 2016), or an N-acetyltransferase (Lapteva et al., 2021) (see the section ‘Discrimination between different recognition sequences’).
 The resulting re-conjugation would enable advanced applications, such as the immobilization of a protein on a surface and its release on demand, or the visualization of existing conjugation products by fluorophore (de-) coupling.